muratk5n/thirdwave/en/index.md

 ---

 Adani Groups's fundamentals are strong.
-There is an agenda.
-My guess is the long investors behind them are "retarded ESG" types, pushing for bizarro green tech, not the good kind, they are likely stuck with certain bad investments and now using Hinden to take out potential competitors.
+My guess is the long investors behind Hind are "retarded ESG" types, pushing for bizarro green tech, not the good kind, they are likely stuck with certain bad investments and now using Hinden to take out potential competitors.

 ---